Fintechs and incumbent banks can learn a lot from adopting digital growth strategies of the gaming industry.

 While incumbent banks have struggled in the past with upgrading their business to the digital age, plenty of new fintech startups have been popping up and absorbing more and more VC money than ever.
-We believe that now is the time for incumbent banks to follow suit and to own the next horizon of financial services innovation.
-That means utilising brand-new technology and mobile-first solutions, building more agile organisational structures, obsessing over serving customer needs and winning over new, i.e. younger, customer segments with state-of-the-art banking experiences.
+Now is the time for incumbent banks to follow suit and to own the next horizon of financial services innovation.
+That means utilising brand-new technology and mobile-first solutions, building agile organisational structures, obsessing over serving customer needs and winning over new, i.e. younger, customer segments with state-of-the-art banking experiences.

 How to build and grow a digital offering

 It might be a bit of a stretch, but one of the currently most popular games, Fortnite Battle Royale, delivers a perfect lesson on how to successfully build and grow a digital offering.
 With over 250m users and a revenue of $2.4b in 2018, the game just set a benchmark in how to attract, engage and monetise a free to play offering which is built around the needs and habits of a mainly millennial target group.
 These are the future customers of banks.
 Thus, it makes sense why it is important to understand how to win over this crucial user segment.
 Even BBVA has recognised this already, hence this post explores some of the underlying lessons.

 Now, what does this have to do with Fintech?

 If financial service providers want to get one takeaway from this case, it’s that digital revolution in banking needs to build on shifting business models and rising expectations regarding digital UX.
 Digital transformation is not about dumping existing banking products into digital channels or creating a young challenger brand just for the sake of it.
 It’s about creating entirely new experiences that are built from the ground up to meet customer needs.

 Iteration and customer obsession (listen, don’t dictate)